 For more information about all of the VA life insurance programs, see the VA's web page on VA Life Insurance Programs or call the VA's Insurance Center at 800-669-8477.

 If you are homeless, the VA has a number of programs that can help you.
 Call the National Call Center for Homeless Veterans (NCCHV) to find out about these programs at 877-4AID VET (877-424-3838).
-You can call 7 days a week, 24 hours a day and get connected with resources in your community.
-Information is also available at the VA web page for the Homeless.
+You can call 7 days a week, 24 hours a day, and get connected with resources in your community.
+Information is also available on the VA web page for the Homeless.

 As a disabled veteran, you have the right not to be discriminated against in your employment.
 The Americans with Disabilities Act (ADA) protects you from employment discrimination on the basis of your disability.

 The ADA requires employers to treat you fairly when you apply for jobs.
 The law prohibits discrimination in terms of how much you are paid, on-the-job training opportunities, promotions, termination, and other conditions of employment.
 An employer cannot refuse to hire you solely on the basis of your disability.

 ADA also requires that your employer provide you with "reasonable accommodations" that will enable you to complete your job.
 Reasonable accommodations include frequent rest breaks, time off to go to counseling or medical appointments, special equipment to help you perform your job, and providing work instructions to you in writing or orally, depending on your needs.
 However, employers are not required to make accommodations that are unduly expensive or present a significant difficulty.
 For more information, see our article on reasonable accommodations.

 The VA provides assistance to veterans seeking to reestablish their employment following their discharge from service.
-For information about job counseling, preferential hiring of veterans, assistance with small business, and other job-related assistance, see the website VA's web page on VA Transitional Assistance.
+For information about job counseling, preferential hiring of veterans, assistance with small businesses, and other job-related assistance, see the website VA's web page on VA Transitional Assistance.

 If you have recently been discharged from service, remember that you are eligible for unemployment assistance.
 Contact your state unemployment office for information.